 The tables in Appendix D list the results of these analyses.
-To help you interpret the results, in this section we explain some of the main points relating to our short-circuit calculations, including our assumptions and the terminology we have used.
+To help you interpret the results, in this section we explain some of the main points relating to our short-circuit calculations, including our assumptions and the terminology used.

 The listed currents should be regarded as indicative - they provide a general guide only.
-If you need more detailed information about specific sites, please email transmission.etys@nationalgrid.com.
+If you need more detailed information about specific sites, please email the relevant Transmission Owner or transmission.etys@nationalgrideso.com.